snp-technologies/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

      <img src="images/stepbystep/media/snp-image20.png" alt="A screen that shows choosing Azure App Service deployment." title="Add a task" width="500">

 1. This opens the "Add tasks" panel.
 Enter **App Service Manage** into the search box and press **Enter**.
 Then select the **Azure App Service Manage** task from the search results and click the **Add** button.

     <img src="images/stepbystep/media/image90.png" alt="On the panel, App Service Manage is entered into the search textbox and Azure App Service Manage is highlighted." title="Add tasks" width="500">

-28. After adding the new task, we now have two tasks for the dev stage.
+1. After adding the new task, we now have two tasks for the dev stage.
 The new task now needs to be configured.
 Click on the **Swap Slots:** task to open the task configuration panel.

     <img src="images/stepbystep/media/image91.png" alt="On the screen, the Swap Slots task is highlighted." title="Task list"" width="500">

-29. In the **Azure App Service Manage** task panel there are a few configurations we need to set.
+1. In the **Azure App Service Manage** task panel there are a few configurations we need to set.
 First, locate the **Azure subscription** field and select the same subscription used in the **Deploy Azure App Service** task.

-30. Locate the **App Service name** field, select the item that begins with "TailspinToysWeb-dev-" just like in the **Deploy Azure App Service** task.
+1. Locate the **App Service name** field, select the item that begins with "TailspinToysWeb-dev-" just like in the **Deploy Azure App Service** task.
 In the **Resource Group** field, select "TailspinToys-dev".
 In the **Source Slot** field, select "staging".

     <img src="images/stepbystep/media/image92.png" alt="On the panel, App Service name, Resource group, and Source Slot are all highlighted." title="Swap Slots task configuration" width="500">

-31. Click the **Save** button at the top of the screen and confirm by clicking the **OK** button.
+1. Click the **Save** button at the top of the screen and confirm by clicking the **OK** button.

-32. Congratulations!
+1. Congratulations!
 You have just created your first release pipeline.

-### Task 2: Add test and production environments to release pipeline
+### Task 7: Add test and production environments to release pipeline

 1. Move your mouse over the dev stage and a click the **Clone** button to create a copy of the tasks from the dev stage.
 We will use the same steps to deploy to test with a few configuration changes.

     <img src="images/stepbystep/media/image96.png" alt="On the screen, the Clone button is highlighted." title="Copy the deployment tasks" width="500">

-2. Click on the newly created stage titled "Copy of dev" to bring up the stage configuration panel.
+1. Click on the newly created stage titled "Copy of dev" to bring up the stage configuration panel.

-3. Change the "Stage name" to **test** and then close the panel.
+1. Change the "Stage name" to **test** and then close the panel.

     <img src="images/stepbystep/media/image96a.png" alt="On the panel, Stage name is highlighted." title="Stage configuration panel" width="500">

-4. Now, we will begin modifying the configuration specifics for the test stage.
+1. Now, we will begin modifying the configuration specifics for the test stage.
 Now the challenge is for you to do this on your own.
 To be fair, here is a hint...The test stage settings are the same as configured for the dev stage because we cloned the dev stage to create the test stage.
 Consider what values need to be updated for the tasks and variables.

-5. Once you have successfully configured and the test stage, replicate for the production stage.
+1. Once you have successfully configured and the test stage, replicate for the production stage.

-6. The final release pipeline should look like the screen shot below:
+1. The final release pipeline should look like the screen shot below:

     ![On the screen, all three stages are shown: dev, test, and production.](images/stepbystep/media/image100.png "The final release pipeline")

+### Task 8: Enable continuous deployment trigger

-13. Now you will enable the continuous deployment trigger, so the release process automatically begins as soon as a build successfully completes.
+1. Now you will enable the continuous deployment trigger, so the release process automatically begins as soon as a build successfully completes.
 To do this, click on the lightning bolt icon in the Artifacts window.

-14. This will bring up the Continuous deployment trigger panel.
+1. This will bring up the Continuous deployment trigger panel.
 Change the setting to "Enabled".

     ![On the screen, Continuous deployment artifact lightning bolt is highlighted and the Continuous deployment trigger is enabled.](images/stepbystep/media/image101.png "Enable the continuous deployment trigger")

-15. Click Save, and confirm your changes by clicking "OK".
+1. Click Save, and confirm your changes by clicking "OK".
 Then, close the panel.

-16. Congratulations!
+1. Congratulations!
 You have completed the creation of a release pipeline with three stages.

 ## Exercise 5: Trigger a build and release